The Archive: A History of UK Rock Festivals

 The soundboard recordings are SOLD !

-A rare 1⁄4 inch reel-to-reel master soundboard tape recording of the Jimi Hendrix Experience and others performing at the Woburn Music Festival, Woburn Abbey, Bedfordshire, England, 6-7 July, 1968 ,was offerd for sale at Christies.
-The price realise was £48,050, which probably means that either the music will disappear into a collection or be eventually offred for sale commercially .
-However since apparently the Hendrix estate were not previously keen to release the Hendrix set (and this may be why the owners have decided to sell the recordings) there woudl have to be a policy chnage before this happened......
+A rare 1⁄4 inch reel-to-reel master soundboard tape recording of the Jimi Hendrix Experience and others performing at the Woburn Music Festival, Woburn Abbey, Bedfordshire, England, 6-7 July, 1968 ,was offered for sale at Christies.
+The price realised was £48,050, which probably means that either the music will disappear into a collection or be eventually offred for sale commercially .
+Now the Hendrix estate has fianlly released the Woburn set ( whoopee !) , perhaps they will see fit to get the rest of the music out into the wider arena as well.

 The recording was made on a 2-track mono Ampex reel on a professional Revox deck, running time 127:58 minutes, running order: